Sheriff's sergeant killed in California bar shooting "died a hero"

 Ventura County Sgt.
 Ron Helus, a 29-year veteran of the department, was one of the 12 killed at the Borderline Bar and Grill in Thousand Oaks, about 40 miles west of Los Angeles.

-Helus, who had a wife and son, was hailed for his bravery by Sheriff Geoff Dean, noting how he ran toward the danger within three minutes of the first reports of gunfire.
+Helus, who had a wife and son, was hailed for his bravery by Sheriff Geoff Dean, noting how he raced toward the danger within three minutes of the first reports of gunfire.

 "He gave his all, and tonight, as I told his wife, he died a hero," Dean said, choking back tears at a news conference.
 "He went in to save lives, to save people."